 Subdivision 1.
-Reports. (a) If a patient who was committed as mentally ill, mentally retarded, or chemically dependent is discharged from commitment within the first 60 days after the date of the initial commitment order, the head of the treatment facility shall file a written report with the committing court describing the patient's need for further treatment.
+Reports. (a) If a patient who was committed as mentally ill, mentally retarded, or chemically dependent is discharged from treatment within the first 60 days after the date of the commitment order, the head of the treatment facility shall file a written report with the committing court describing the patient's need for further treatment.
 A copy of the report must be provided to the county attorney, the patient, and the patient's counsel.

 (b) If a patient who was committed as mentally ill, mentally retarded, or chemically dependent remains in treatment more than 60 days after the date of the commitment, then at least 60 days, but not more than 90 days, after the date of the order, the head of the facility that has custody of the patient shall file a written report with the committing court and provide a copy to the county attorney, the patient, and the patient's counsel.
 The report must set forth in detailed narrative form at least the following:

 (1) the diagnosis of the patient with the supporting data;